Krizsan0596/InstaDiffusion/README.md

 bot_password
 ```

+You should create a sepparate account for the bot as it might get banned.

 Run the .bat file and wait for it to give you a link.
 In `main.py` change the `url` variable to match that link.
 (You most likely won't need to change it, it is set to the default value.)

+In `users_setup.py` add your main instagram account's user_id to the admin list, you can add the rest with commands.
+Run `users_setup.py`.

 Run `main.py`.
 If you get `Listening for messages...` in your console, it's working.
 Test it with a message.

+## Commands

+**Currently commands included**:

+`?usage` - Prints usage instructions.

+`?priority add/remove` - Adds or removes users from the priority list.

+`?block` - Blocks user.
+(Can't actually block them so just adds them to an 'ignore list'.)

+`?unblock` - Unblocks user.

+`?admin` - Adds user to admin list.

+**Commands to be added**:

+`?help` - Prints available commands.